tardate/LittleArduinoProjects/playground/CurrentSensorModule/README.md

-# #168 CurrentSensorModule
+# #168 ACS712 Current Sensor Module

-Test an ACS712 current sensor module with display on a 5110 LCD
+Test an ACS712 current sensor module with measurements displayed on a 5110 LCD.

 ![The Build](./assets/CurrentSensorModule_build.jpg?raw=true)